holygeek/git-number/README.markdown

 ## How it works ##

-`git-id` is a perl script that does two things:
+When you run `git number` (or `git number id`), it:

-1. Runs `git status` and inserts a number before each file reported by `git status`
+1. Runs `git status` and inserts a number before each file reported.
-2. Show and save a copy of the output to a file (.git/gitids.txt)
+2. Saves a copy of the output and metadata to `.git/gitids.txt`.

-(If you're pedantic then it does four things)

-`git-list` is a perl script that converts numbers and ranges to their equivalent filenames from the previous run of `git-id`.

-`git-number` uses `git-list` to convert all its numbers and ranges arguments to filenames and passes them down to git.
+When you run a command through `git number`, it uses the information in `.git/gitids.txt` to convert numbers and ranges back to their equivalent filenames.

 ## Caveat ##